Christian Yelich Player Props: Brewers vs. Reds

-Christian Yelich -- with a slugging percentage of .323 in his past 10 games, including zero home runs) -- will be in action for the Milwaukee Brewers against the Cincinnati Reds, with Graham Ashcraft on the mound, on June 3 at 4:10 PM ET.
+On Sunday, Christian Yelich (.415 on-base percentage in past 10 games, 62 points above season-long percentage) and the Milwaukee Brewers play the Cincinnati Reds, whose starting pitcher will be Ben Lively.
+First pitch is at 1:40 PM ET.

-In his last game, he strung together two hits (going 2-for-4) against the Reds.
+In his last game, he went 1-for-4 with an RBI against the Reds.

 Christian Yelich Game Info & Props vs. the Reds